Skip to main content

 A central component of the Moravian Art Education program is the ability to conceptualize and practice learner-centered lessons rooted in solid and authentic pedagogical approaches based on the PDE Visual Arts and Humanities Standards and National Core Art Standards.
 Courses in the program ensure that teacher candidates understand students’ diverse learning needs and build a firm belief and confidence that the arts can strengthen our educational system.
 In addition to four years of field experience, Moravian Art Education students also sustain a studio art practice to inform and enhance their future careers in Art Education.

-The Art Education track is designed for students who are interested in Art Education (PreK-12) teaching certification.
+The Art Education track is designed for students who are interested in Pennsylvania Art Education (PreK-12) teaching certification.
 Students in this program take courses in art and education.
+The Art courses are selected to meet the Pennsylvania Department of Education Competencies for K12 Art Teaching Certification.

 Required art courses include: